* LME/ShFE arb: http://tmsnrt.rs/2oQ5nm20 (Updates throughout, changes dateline from MELBOURNE)

 PRICES: Lead slipped 1.6 percent to $2,303, tin was flat at $20,760, zinc shed 1.3 percent $3,089 while nickel eased 1.7 percent to $11,945.

-(Additional reporting by Melanie Burton, editing by David Evans)
+(Additional reporting by Melanie Burton in Melbourne; Editing by Edmund Blair)